Diego López (Spanish footballer, born 1981): Espanyol

 On 31 August 2016, López joined RCD Espanyol on a season-long loan deal.
 He was elected La Liga Player of the Month in November, after not conceding in any of the three matches.

 López's move was made permanent on 23 May 2017, on a three-year deal with a buyout clause of €50 million.
 He was overtaken by Pau López still under manager Quique Sánchez Flores, but after the latter moved to Real Betis, he regained his starting role and was the only player to feature in all 38 games of 2018–19.

 In August 2020, after Espanyol's relegation, the nearly 39-year-old López signed for another season.
 In that year, he recorded the best figures for his position with 25 goals conceded in 40 matches, as the Pericos won the title.

 Rayo Vallecano

 López signed a one-year contract with Rayo Vallecano on 2 July 2022, as a free agent.
+In December 2023, having been unemployed for six months, he announced his retirement aged 42.